zenotech/netcdf-c/docs/filters.md

 -------------

-In a CDL file, compression of a variable can be specified by annotating it with the following two attributes.
+In a CDL file, compression of a variable can be specified by annotating it with the following attribute:

-1. ''_Filter_ID'' -- an unsigned integer specifying the filter to apply.
+1. ''_Filter'' -- a string containing a comma separated list of unsigned integers specifying (1) the filter id to apply, and (2) a vector of unsigned integers representing the parameters for controlling the operation of the specified filter.

-2. ''_Filter_Parameters'' -- a vector of unsigned integers representing the parameters for controlling the operation of the specified filter.
+This is a "special" attribute, which means that it will normally be invisible when using

-These are "special" attributes, which means that they will normally be invisible when using __ncdump__ unless the -s flag is specified.
+__ncdump__ unless the -s flag is specified.

 Example CDL File (Data elided)
 ------------------------------